Level of Study

 Forms of Assessment

 Assessment consists of evaluating a modeling project.
-The modeling project consists of a simulation model, a conference-style poster describing and explaining the model, and an oral presentation and response to examiner's questions.
+The modeling project consists of a simulation model (70% of the final grade), an oral presentation in the form of a video clip and response to examiners' questions (30% of the final grade).

 An ECTS grade is provided to the student at the end of the course according to the A-F scale.